 Back pain, stiffness, or curving of the spine are all signs of kyphosis.
 This condition makes the front vertebrae of the spine tip forward, causing your back to round.
 If you want an orthopedic specialist to diagnose your symptoms, visit The Spine Institute of Southeast Texas.
-Dr. Thomas Jones II helps patients in Pearland, Bellaire, and Lake Jackson, Texas, recover from kyphosis with a wide range of non-surgical or minimally invasive treatment options.
+Dr. Thomas Jones II helps patients in Pearland, Galleria, and Lake Jackson, Texas, recover from kyphosis with a wide range of non-surgical or minimally invasive treatment options.
 Call today to book a consultation or click to schedule online.

 Kyphosis is a rounding of the back that happens when the spinal vertebrae collapse, crack, or become compressed.
 The spine tips forward, resulting in an excessive forward curve or hump in the upper spine.

 The most common cause of kyphosis is osteoporosis, a condition where the body fails to produce new bone as fast as it’s resorbing old bone.
 Osteoporosis causes soft, brittle bones that are susceptible to fractures and compression.

 Other causes of kyphosis include:

 Early on, you may not even realize you have kyphosis.
 The main symptom is a gradual, visible change in the way the back looks due to the curving spine.
 This “humpback” appearance is present even if you’re trying to stand up tall.
 You might also notice symptoms like back pain, aches, and stiffness.